RAILS: A Robust Adversarial Immune-inspired Learning System: RAILS emulation of the natural immune system

-\paragraph{Details of in-vitro experiments in Figure~\ref{fig: curves_bio_rails} in the main paper.} We performed in-vitro experiments to evaluate the adaptive immune responses of mice to foreign antigens.
+\paragraph{Details on in-vitro experiments in Figure~\ref{fig: curves_bio_rails}.} We performed in-vitro experiments to evaluate the adaptive immune responses of mice to foreign antigens.
 These mice are engineered in a way which allows us to image their B cells during affinity maturation in an in-vitro culture.
 Using fluorescence of B cells, we can determine whether the adaptive immune system is effectively responding to an antigen, and infer the affinity of B cells to the antigen.
 In this experiment, we first immunized a mouse using lysozyme (Antigen 1).
 We then challenged the immune system in two ways: (1) reintroducing lysozyme and (2) introducing another very different antigen, ovalbumin (Antigen 2).
 We then measured the fluorescence of B cells in an in-vitro culture for each of these antigens, which we use as a proxy to estimate affinity.
-We use five fluorescence measurements over ten days to generate the affinity curves in Figure~\ref{fig: curves_bio_rails} (left) in the main paper.
+We use five fluorescence measurements over ten days to generate the affinity curves in Figure~\ref{fig: curves_bio_rails} (left).
 When plotting, we use a spline interpolation in MATLAB to smooth the affinity curves.
-For full experimental details, please refer to the following three sections.
+For full experimental details, please refer to Figures~\ref{fig: bio_comp_exp}, \ref{fig: confocal_image}, and the following three sections.